— PROJECT

 Autonomous Research Agent

-IN PROGRESSAn agent that does the research work you'd delegate to a capable analyst — decomposing ambiguous questions into structured research plans and executing them end to end.
+An agent that does the research work you'd delegate to a capable analyst — decomposing ambiguous questions into structured research plans and executing them end to end.

 Most LLM applications are single-turn: ask a question, get an answer.
 This agent operates across multiple turns, building a research plan, executing each step, evaluating the partial results, and revising its approach when the evidence changes.
 The goal is outputs that a domain expert would find credible — not just plausible-sounding.